cyberyen/cyberyen/README.md

 <br/>
 <div align="center">
-Cyberyen is a hybrid cryptocurrency grown from the Litecoin MWEB fork with grafted Dogecoin block parameters.
+Cyberyen is a hybrid cryptocurrency grown from the Litecoin MWEB fork with grafted new block parameters.
 The Cyberyen Core is the name of open source software that allows anyone to operate a node in the Cyberyen blockchain network and uses the Scrypt hashing method for Proof of Work adopted for this cryptocurrencies.

 <br/><br/>
 For more information, please see the website: <br/>https://cyberyen.org/